dagraham/plm-dgraham/README.md

 The four scripts in this program automate each of the steps in this process and allow some flexibility in scheduling dates, number of players per court (doubles or singles), et cetera.

-- `create-project.py` prompts for the roster file *tag* which identifies the relevant players and other scheduling details and then creates a corresponding project file.
+- `create-project.py` prompts for the roster file *tag* which identifies the relevant players and other scheduling details and then creates a corresponding project directory with two files:

-- `get-dates.py` uses the contents of the project file to send a letter to each of the relevant players requesting their *cannot play* dates.
+	- `letter.txt` contains the email addresses of the players, the subject and the body of an email to be sent requesting their "cannot play" dates.
+These can be copied and pasted into your favorite email application.
+	- `responses.yaml` contains various details about the project together with a *responses* section with lines having the format

+			lastname, firstname: na

+	as responses are received from players, the `na` (no answer) should be changed to refect the actual response.

-- `make-schedule.py` is invoked when the responses from the players have been recorded.
-This script performs steps 2 and 3 listed above to produce the group and individual schedule for the project.
+- `make-schedule.py` is invoked when all the responses from the players have been recorded.
+This script performs steps 2 and 3 listed above to produce the schedule for the project, `schedule.txt`.

-- `send-schedule.py` sends the group and individual schedules to each of the players in the roster file.

 ## Initial Setup